operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/advanced-topics.md

 ### Multiple architectures

-Authors may decide to distribute their bundles for various architectures: x86_64, aarch64, ppc64le, s390x, etc, to accomodate the diversity of Kubernetes clusters and reach a larger number of potential users.
+Authors may decide to distribute their bundles for various architectures: x86_64, aarch64, ppc64le, s390x, etc, to accommodate the diversity of Kubernetes clusters and reach a larger number of potential users.
 Each architecture requires however compatible binaries.
 Considerations on the topic are available in the [Multiple Architectures page][multi_arch].

 [typical-status-properties]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties
 [scheme_package]:https://github.com/kubernetes/client-go/blob/master/kubernetes/scheme/register.go